rflume/Terraform-with-AWS-Provisioner-and-Ansible-Provider-for-Gitlab-CI/README.md

 **It is intended for the use as base image for [GitLab CI pipelines](https://docs.gitlab.com/ce/ci/quick_start/README.html).** You can read my full article on how to use the image at Medium.com: [About Infrastructure on AWS, Automated with Terraform, Ansible and GitLab CI](https://medium.com/@robinflume/about-infrastructure-on-aws-automated-with-terraform-ansible-and-gitlab-ci-5888fe2e85fc).

-^The image is build as [Docker Multi-Stage Build](https://docs.docker.com/develop/develop-images/multistage-build/).
+The image is build as [Docker Multi-Stage Build](https://docs.docker.com/develop/develop-images/multistage-build/).
 This feature requires Docker Engine `v17.05` or higher.*

 ## Table of Contents